guardian/service-catalogue/packages/repocop/README.md

 ## Running Repocop locally

+In order for Repocop to run locally, Cloudquery must be running locally and have populated tables for Repocop to query.
+It can take some time for the Cloudquery tables to populate.

+### Running Repocop for the first time

 1. [Start Cloudquery](../../packages/cloudquery/README.md) to generate the database.
+2. Set up Repocop: run `npm -w repocop run migrate:setuplocal` to create the `_prisma_migrations` table in the database.
+3. Wait for at least 15 minutes for the Cloudquery tables to start filling up.
+4. Start Repocop: run `npm -w repocop start`.

+### Running Repocop if you have Cloudquery running and a populated database

-2. Run `npm -w repocop run migrate:setuplocal` to create the `_prisma_migrations table` in the database.
-Note: This will replace any existing tables and data locally.
+1. (Optional) Setup Repocop: Run `npm -w repocop run migrate:setuplocal` to create the `_prisma_migrations` table in the database.
+Note: This will replace any existing Repocop tables and data locally.
-3. Start Repocop: `npm -w repocop start`.
+2. Start Repocop: Run `npm -w repocop start`.